McVoy Scholarships Extend Alpha Delt’s Literary Traditions

 are now held and managed.

-Awards vary from individual to individual based upon the applicant’s
+Awards vary from individual to individual based upon the applicant’s financial

 need, existing educational loans, participation as a house officer, grade-point